fumitoh/modelx-site/_posts/2020-09-19-modelx-v010-introduce-relative-reference.md

 Let’s say you want to build a simple cashflow projection model of life insurance policies, one that's similar to but much simpler than simplelife.

-You would create a Space to put Cells for projection calculations.
+You would create a Space to put Cells for projection calculations in it.
 Let’s name the Space `Projection` here.
 You could put all the Cells needed for projection in `Projection`, but to avoid filling the Space with too many Cells,  you would decide to create 2 child spaces `Policy` and `Assumptions`, and put Cells representing policy attributes in `Policy`, and put Cells representing assumptions in `Assumptions`.

 ![Spaces](/img/2020-09-19/spacetree.png)

-For example, Projection would contain `PolsDeath`, Number of Death, which need to refer to `BaseMortRate` in its formula. `BaseMortRate` is in `Assumptions`, and in turn it needs to refer to `Product` in `Policy`.
+For example, Projection would contain `PolsDeath`, Number of Death, which need to refer to `BaseMortRate` in its formula. `BaseMortRate` is in `Assumptions`, and in turn it needs to refer to `Product`, Product ID of the selected policy, which is in `Policy`.

 `PolsDeath` could refer to `BaseMortRate` in its formula as `Assumptions.BaseMortRate`, but it’s too verbose, so you decide to define an alias for `Assumptions` as a Reference, and name it `asmp`, then you get to refer to `BaseMortRate` in `PolsDeath`’s formula as `asmp.BaseMortRate`.